 Accounts for members versus accounts for filing

 Before the introduction of The Companies, Partnership and Groups (Accounts and Reports) Regulations 2015, small companies usually prepared full accounts for their members and then often decided to abbreviate the accounts delivered to Companies House – reducing the amount of company data available to view on the public record.
 However, the amended regulations introduced a ‘file what you prepare’ model, requiring as a starting point that small companies file on the public record, the accounts they have prepared for members.

 This amended approach means that for company accounting periods beginning on or after 1 January 2016 the option to file abbreviated accounts is no longer available.
 However, it remains possible for small and micro-entities to file ‘filleted’ accounts, significantly reducing the amount of company detail available on the public record.

 The term ‘filleted’ accounts refers to exemptions that are available under section 444 of the Companies Act 2006.
 If a company is considered small (or a micro-entity), then regardless of whether it has prepared full or abridged accounts for members, it may elect to ‘fillet’ the accounts it files with Companies House – choosing not to file the:

 - profit and loss account, and any supporting notes; and/or

 - the directors’ report; and

-- if the company has had an audit, and they have decided to exclude the profit and loss account, they can also choose to remove the auditors’ report – although they must include some details regarding the audit in the balance sheet notes.
+- if the company has had an audit, and they have decided to exclude the profit and loss account, they can also choose to remove the auditors’ report – although they may have to include some details regarding the audit in the balance sheet notes.